 Her current book project examines the internal dynamics of rebellion in Sierra Leone to understand how and why rebel groups can sustain a viable threat to the state without widespread support.
 It draws on nearly a decade of fieldwork, several hundred interviews with former combatants and community members, and private archives from members of the Revolutionary United Front.
 Professor Marks is leading a separate project that examines how wartime experiences shape individual wellbeing and community reintegration after war.
 Using surveys and social network analysis in Sierra Leone and the Democratic Republic of the Congo, the project compares peaceful and protracted conflict settings, respectively, to explain how mobilization for violence affects prospects for poverty alleviation and peace.

 In addition to her research on peace and conflict, Professor Marks is committed to creating space for conversations about ethical research praxis and making academia more inclusive.
-She has convened workshops related to decolonizing the academy and is currently editing a related special issue of the journal Critical African Studies with colleagues at the University of Cape Town.
+She has convened workshops related to decolonizing the academy and with colleagues at the University of Cape Town edited a related special double issue of the journal Critical African Studies.

-Her work has been supported by the UK Economic and Social Research Council, UK Department for International Development, British Academy, Carnegie Trust, US Fulbright Program, and Oxford Beit Fund.
-Her research has been published in leading journals in the field, including African Affairs and Civil Wars, and in peer-reviewed books and edited volumes from Oxford University and Palgrave press.
-Her dissertation received the Winchester Prize for the best dissertation in Politics at the University of Oxford and was runner-up for the biannual Audrey Richards Prize from the African Studies Association of the UK.
-She is the co-chair of the editorial board for the journal Critical African Studies, and serves on the editorial committee of Journal of Peace Research and the editorial board of Civil Wars.
+Her work has been supported by the UK Economic and Social Research Council, UK Department for International Development, Swedish Folke Bernadotte Academy, British Academy, Carnegie Trust, US Fulbright Program, and Oxford Beit Fund.
+Her research has been published in leading journals in the field, including Political Geography, African Affairs, and Civil Wars, and in peer-reviewed books and edited volumes from Oxford University and Palgrave press.
+Her dissertation received the Winchester Prize for the best dissertation in Politics at the University of Oxford.
+She serves on the editorial boards for the journals Critical African Studies and Civil Wars, and on the editorial committee of the Journal of Peace Research.

 Academic Journal/Scholarly Articles